 “If you’re putting away more each year, it’s an indication of becoming wealthier,” Kay said.
 On the other hand, if you earned, say, a 5% raise at work but your lifestyle expanded by 7% you’re moving backward, he said.
 The key is to increase the amount you save as your income increases.

-Unfortunately, 57% of Americans have less than $1,000 in savings, according to a GOBankingRates survey on savings.
+Unfortunately, 51% of Americans don’t have any money saved in an emergency fund according to a GOBankingRates survey on savings.

 Kay recommends comparing where you were financially a year ago with where you are today.
 Has your net worth grown?
 Have you increased the amount you’re contributing each month to your retirement account?
 Are you setting a greater percentage of income aside in savings for a rainy day?
 If so, Kay says you’re “marching in the right direction.”